City of Los Angeles Seal

 One of the City Controller’s primary responsibilities is analyzing and reporting on the City’s financial health.
 The Preliminary Financial Report, made available each October after the City closes its books, is the first of such report each year.
 It provides information on how the City spent its money over the past fiscal year, with data and analysis of the City’s revenues and expenditures, reserves and bonded indebtedness.

 Although the last fiscal year was solid thanks to an uptick in revenue and federal assistance, numerous economic challenges remain and difficult budgeting decisions could arise next year.
-Scroll below to view the report summary with interactive data visualizations, followed by the full text of the report.
+Explore the report summary with interactive data visualizations, followed by the full text of the report.

 Revenues